vwxyzjn/cleanrl/README.md

 CleanRL only contains implementations of **online** deep reinforcement learning algorithms.
 If you are looking for **offline** algorithms, please check out [tinkoff-ai/CORL](https://github.com/tinkoff-ai/CORL), which shares a similar design philosophy as CleanRL.

 > ℹ️ **Support for Gymnasium**: [Farama-Foundation/Gymnasium](https://github.com/Farama-Foundation/Gymnasium) is the next generation of [`openai/gym`](https://github.com/openai/gym) that will continue to be maintained and introduce new features.
+Please see their [announcement](https://farama.org/Announcing-The-Farama-Foundation) for further detail.
 We are migrating to `gymnasium` and the progress can be tracked in [vwxyzjn/cleanrl#277](https://github.com/vwxyzjn/cleanrl/pull/277).